MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding.md

 ### Navigation

 Planar meshes decomposed by semantic class are ideal constructs for navigation and path planning, easing many of the issues described in the [Spatial Mapping Navigation](spatial-mapping.md#Navigation) overview.
-The mesh objects computed in the Scene are already de-composed by surface type ensuring that nav-mesh generation is limited to surfaces that can be walked on.
+The SceneMesh objects computed in the Scene are already de-composed by surface type ensuring that nav-mesh generation is limited to surfaces that can be walked on.
 Due to the simplicity of the floor structure, dynamic nav-mesh generation in 3d engines such as Unity are attainable depending on real-time requirements.

 Generating accurate nav-meshes currently still requires post-processing, namely applications must still project occluders on to the floor to ensure that navigation does not pass through clutter/tables etc...
 The most accurate way to accomplish this is to project the world mesh data which is provided if the Scene is computed with the EnableWorldMesh flag.